How to Ace the Keto Diet with Liposomal Glutathione

 • Makes you feel full and eat less.

 • Lowers cholesterol.
 When fiber binds bile and eliminates it along with the toxins it contains, the liver has to make new bile.
 To do so, the liver uses cholesterol, which has the beneficial effect of lowering total cholesterol levels.

 In addition to these measures, it is important to keep well hydrated as the kidneys are the other major player in elimination and water ensures flow of these toxins into urine and out of the body.

 Liposomes are microscopic spheres made of natural phospholipids with glutathione intentionally trapped in the center.
-The phospholipids are comprised mostly of phosphatidyclholine (PC), a complicated molecular name that essentially means the main building blocks of cell membranes.
-Liposomes increase the absorption of glutathione dramatically and the levels gradually build up over time.
-Liposomal glutathione won’t throw you out of ketosis, and will protect you against heavy metals.
+The phospholipids are comprised mostly of phosphatidylcholine (PC), a complicated molecular name that essentially means cell membranes' main building blocks.
+Liposomes increase the absorption of glutathione dramatically, and the levels gradually build up over time.
+Liposomal glutathione won't throw you out of ketosis and will protect you against heavy metals.

 In addition, you can also get the following benefits from liposomal glutathione:

 • Increased mental focus, memory, and cognition

 • Increased Immunity

 • Fewer wrinkles and brighter, more elastic skin

 Is Keto for You?Food is fuel.
 How the body processes food can have a dramatic effect on one’s health and well-being.
 All bodies are different.
 Stay up to date with your health, consult your physician, and determine if the keto lifestyle (including careful meal planning) is for you.
 You may be on the path to not only weight loss, but also myriad health benefits to help you thrive and live your best life.